 - Don’t tell your friends you’re applying.
 Spying is about being discrete.
-If you can’t keep your friends unaware, then you’re aren’t going to make it.
+If you can’t keep your friends unaware, then you will not make it.

 - Show you can work long hours.
-Get a job that demonstrates your discipline and commitment.
+Get a job that shows your discipline and commitment.
 Being a spy is not a 9-5 job.
-Often a case really is a matter of life and death and you won’t be able to go home until it is resolved.
+Often a case really is a matter of life and death and you won’t be able to go home until you resolve it.

 - Show leadership.
 Military service might be an advantage here or some other leadership position.

-- Don’t hide anything.
-If you dabbled with drugs once or have a minor conviction they will find out, and if you try to hide it they will think you’re unreliable and untrustworthy.
+- Don’t hide things.
+If you dabbled with drugs or have a minor conviction they will find out, and if you try to hide it, they will think you’re unreliable and untrustworthy.

 - Keep out of debt.
-Some debt is OK, but don’t show any sign of financial irresponsibility, you could be vulnerable to pressure or bribery.
+Some debt is okay, but don’t show any sign of financial irresponsibility, you could be vulnerable to pressure or bribery.